Sudhansu352010/Doctor-Fee-Prediction/README.md

 # Tools & Technologies Used
 ![image](https://github.com/Sudhansu352010/Doctor-Fee-Prediction/assets/131376814/45351c55-f3d3-4721-86d6-30c0e4bbd68e)

+# Description of the project:
+ The "Doctor-Fee-Prediction," seeks to develop a machine learning model capable of accurately estimating doctor consultation fees by leveraging various input factors.
+The methodology involves data retrieval from Practo, followed by Python-based data cleaning, exploratory data analysis, outlier handling, and model construction.
+Key findings highlight trends such as the prevalence of certain medical specialties, geographic disparities in doctor distribution, and the impact of experience on consultation fees.
+Challenges include deploying the model using Flask and ensuring smooth integration with HTML and JavaScript for an intuitive web interface.

 # Objective
 Create a machine learning model to predict doctor’s fee Creating a webpage for user to get accurate prediction of fee based on multiple factors